 Yoshida: I was impressed by watching the preview.

-Yoshida: In that place, it’s a cool Kiman theme.
+Yoshida: In that place, it’s a cool Keyman theme.
 Actually, I try not to think about it too much.
 When I aim for something, it usually lands off center.

 Habara: It’s a victory of sensibilities, isn’t it?

 Fukui: It’s what the music demands.
-In that case, I guess the music was like, “I want Kiman to go in.”
+In that case, I guess the music was like, “I want Keyman to go in.”

 Yoshida: It becomes the music of Ranhart Dessler, doesn’t it?